-Course code 127

-URL http://eclass.uowm.gr/courses/MECH132/

-Recommended • Statistics

-Prerequisites • Thermodynamics

-• Mathematics

-Course content Introduction to energy policy issues.
+Course code 127 URL http://eclass.uowm.gr/courses/MECH132/ Recommended Prerequisites StatisticsThermodynamicsMathematics Course content Introduction to energy policy issues.
 Energy in the European

 Union.
 The EU Green Bible for the security of the energy supply.
 The EU White Bible for the Renewable Energy Sources.
 Energy reserves and resources.
 The Greek energy system.
 Solar energy-basic principles.
 Solar collectors and photovoltaics.
 Wind energy and wind parks.
 Energy from biomass.
 Energy utilization of biomass.
 Hydropower and power plants - Advantages and disadvantages.
 Geothermal energy and geothermal fields.
 Tidal and wave energy.
 Ocean thermal energy.
 Energy conservation.
 Thermodynamic analysis of the renewable energy systems.
 Environmental analysis of the renewable energy systems.
 Social and economic impacts.

-The course presents systematically the renewable energy sources the systems and the cutting edge developments.
+Expected learning outcomes and competences to be acquired: The course presents systematically the renewable energy sources the systems and the cutting edge developments.
 After the completion the students will be able to approach effectively the issues of RES and to handle design and implementation problems, by means of scientifically rigorous quantitative methods.

-Hours of Instruction 52 (Theory: 26, Exercises: 26) - Home works 3
+Teaching methods Hours of Instruction 52 (Theory: 26, Exercises: 26) - Home works 3